 If the converted property is sold, the closing documents will show the amount of school taxes reimbursed to the S corporation by the buyer.
 The S corporation must reduce its current year's eligible taxes paid by the amount of these reimbursed taxes.
-For more information on eligible taxes, see Publication 51, Questions and Answers on New York State's Farmers' School Tax Credit.
+For more information on eligible taxes, see Publications 51 and 51.1.

-Line 21 - Enter any acres of property that were converted to nonqualified use during the tax year.
+Line 25 - Enter any acres of property that were converted to nonqualified use during the tax year.
 Conversion to nonqualified use means an outward or affirmative act changing the use of the agricultural property.
 The idling, nonuse, or sale of the property is not by itself a conversion.

-Example 1: You sell 100 acres of land to a developer in tax year 1999.
+Example 1: You sell 100 acres of land to a developer in tax year 2002.
 The developer actually builds a housing development on the land during the tax year, and as a result the land is no longer used in agricultural production.
 This would be considered a conversion to nonqualified use.

-Example 2: You discontinue farming during 1999, but continue to hold the farm property for investment purposes.
+Example 2: You discontinue farming during 2002, but continue to hold the farm property for investment purposes.
 This would not constitute a conversion to nonqualified use.